umn-gis-5574/syllabus/syllabus.md

 ## Course Description
 The audience for this course is anyone interested in making, using, and analyzing maps/spatial data on the Web.
+Rather than attempt to try *everything* out there in a single semester, we'll set the stage early in the semester with quick overviews and demo and then settle in to work on individual projects for the rest of the semester

+## Course Philosophy *(forgive the pretension)*
+I want this class to be as accessible as possible.
+I don't want anyone to feel overwhelmed or utterly out of their depth.
+The nature of this class results in a highly variable group of students in terms of familiarity/comfort with the technologies we'll be talking about.
+Thus, I want the focus of the course to be how each individual can get what *they want* out of it.
+Grading exists because it's unfortunately part of the fabric of our education system, but I don't want any student fixating on a grade here.
+Rather, I'd like to ask each of you where you're coming from and where you'd like to go, then spend the semester getting there!

 ## Course Prerequisites
 You've taken GEOG 5561 or some sort of Introductory GIS course